-The banking system plays a key role in financial intermediation, in particular in the processes of savings mobilisation and redistribution, as well as in payment systems.
-The banking system has a great impact on the economy.
-The negative effect which weaknesses in this system may have on the health and efficiency of the real sector is particularly expressed.
-For this reason, the stability of the banking system is of particular public interest.
+The banking system plays a key role in financial intermediation, in particular in the processes of mobilising and redistributing savings, and in payment systems.
+The impact of the banking system on the economy is great.
+In particular, the negative impact that weaknesses in this system can have on the health and effectiveness of the real sector is particularly pronounced.
+That is why the stability of the banking system is of particular public interest.

-- issuing and withdrawing of authorisations and approvals in accordance with laws governing the operation of credit institutions and credit unions,
+- granting and withdrawing authorisations and approvals in accordance with the laws governing the operations of credit institutions and credit unions;

-- monitoring and preparing of legislation related to the operation of credit institutions, and
+- monitoring and drafting of regulations related to the operations of credit institutions and credit unions; and

 - performance of activities of supervision and oversight of credit institutions and credit unions.